FLX-20/Data-Science-Toolkits-and-Architectures-group-1/report/report_milestone_2.md

 These volumes allow the container and the Python code, which runs inside this container to make changes to the filesystem of the local machine.
 It also would have been possible to combine all these directories in one single directory/volume.
 But in this scenario, the codebase would be nested from our point of view.

 While experimenting with dockerfiles and images.
 We didn't realize how much space the build images occupy.
-The result was that after a while almost the entire hard drive was full.
+The result was that after a while almost the entire hard drive was full with iamges.
 This highlights how important it is to delete unused images regularly.
 In the worst-case scenario where no disk space was left the following command was executed, which forces removing all containers, volumes, images, and networks.
 ```
 docker system prune -a --volumes